Monday, 15 February 2021

 - Use urease-inhibited urea products (N-Protect) and use 3-5kg N/ha less each application

 - Using proof of placement maps to record form, time, rate and placement of fertiliser each application (keep a running total per hectare across the season).

 Ensure pasture production is not limited by:

-a.
-Soil fertility - soil and herbage testing required for both major and trace elements
+- Soil fertility - soil and herbage testing required for pH and both major and trace elements

 Farm system ‘tweaks’ to match feed supply and demand

 Changes to farm systems may be required, for example:

 - Calve later (e.g. 7-10 days later) to better match pasture growth increases in spring